checkout/checkoutkit-android/README.md

 If **debug** is set to true, many actions will be traced to the logging system.

-The available functions of ***CheckoutKit*** can be found in the Javadoc : JAVADOC LINK.
+The available functions of ***CheckoutKit*** can be found [here](http://docs.checkout.com/mobile/android-kit/reference/checkoutkit)

 Another class is available for utility functions: ***CardValidator***.
 It provides static functions for validating all the card related information before processing them.
-The list of the available functions is available in the Javadoc : JAVADOC LINK.
+The list of the available functions is available in [here](http://docs.checkout.com/mobile/android-kit/reference/cardvalidator)

 **Create card token**